echyn/echyn.github.io/research.md

 17. Does Gifted Education Work? (with David Card and Laura Giuliano).

+18. The Effects of Racial Segregation on Intergenerational Mobility: Evidence from Historical Railroad Placement (with Kareem Haggag and Bryan Stuart).

 **Other Academic Publications**

 18. The Demographic Effects of Dodging the Vietnam Draft. (with Martha Bailey). **American Economic Association: Papers and Proceedings**.
 May 2020.